W-A-I-L-A-W-8/redesign/_projects/2024-05-21-drag-drop-page-builder.md

 	images = "/images/projects/widget_properties.jpg"
 %}

-#### Summary
+#### Parting Thoughts
-Designing a user-friendly, accessible drag and drop page builder was a rewarding challenge.
+Designing a user-friendly, accessible drag and drop page builder was a rewarding and fun.
 By focusing on the needs and experiences of our persona, I was able to design a tool that not only met but exceeded their expectations.
-This case study highlights the power of human centred design and the importance of accessibility in creating tools that resonate with users and drive business success.
+This highlights the power of human centred design and the importance of accessibility in creating tools that resonate with users and drive business success.

 {% include post-components/gallery.html
 	columns = 1